Asia-Pacific Network

 Public sector engagement

-Represent the voice of the financial sector in engaging real economy regulators
+Represent a private financial sector perspective in engaging real economy-relevant policymakers

 Mobilizing capital into EM&DEs